 If you’re looking for the easiest hacks for storing beekeeping equipment until you need it, you’ve came to the right place.

-Because beekeeping equipment is expensive!
+Because beekeeping equipment is expensive – you want to learn about storing beekeeping equipment!
 The last thing you need is to find out your equipment has been ruined while in (what you thought was) a safe storage space.

 You’re not alone.
 Many beekeepers have made mistakes with storing their precious beekeeping equipment.
 And I am very proud to be sharing my own mistakes and what I’ve learned about beekeeping storage with you right here.